Chrisdd3365/NearDiscovery/README.md

 - Website: To show the website of the selected place on the WebBrowser Safari.

+- Internationalization: NearDiscovery supports others languages such as english, french, korean, spanish and vietnamese.

 ## What I used:

 - MVC pattern